vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

   influxdb:2
 {% endhighlight %}

-Once the container is running, InfluxDB listens on `http://localhost:8086/`.
-Enter that URL into your web browser, to access the web UI.
+Once the container is running, you can access the web UI by going to `http://localhost:8086/`, in your web browser.

 ### Set up your database with the web UI

-In the web UI, first create an organization.
-Then, create a bucket to store data in.
+In the web UI, [create an organization](https://docs.influxdata.com/influxdb/v2/admin/organizations/create-org/).

+Then, create a bucket to store data in:

 ![image](/assets/2025-08-16/010.png)